MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: conceptual
-ms.date: 02/18/2019
+ms.date: 04/30/2019
 ---

-# Azure Data Explorer data ingestion
+# Azure Data Explorer data ingestion overview

 Data ingestion is the process used to load data records from one or more sources to create or update a table in Azure Data Explorer.
 In most cases, the data is managed, then ingested to the engine endpoint.
 Once ingested, the data becomes available for query.